Gun Rights for Medical Cannabis Patients in Pennsylvania

 Can You Take Your Gun to a Dispensary in Pennsylvania?

-According to Pennsylvania state law, firearms are not allowed in the following establishments, even with a permit/license:
+According to PA state law, firearms are not allowed in the following establishments, even with a permit/license:

 - prisons or other detention institutions